Home - Bookapy Book Preview

 “Still,” as they spoke, Tor come out to see what was keeping them, “it’s something you’ll need to learn, because when you’re out hunting, there’s no telling who, or what, may accost you.”

 “Accost?
-Please, I am not following any of this!”
+Please, I cannot follow any of this!”

 “You have to rely on context and trust your judgement.
 Consider it, if you’re dealing with enemies, what’s most likely to happen if you unreasonably trust them.
-It means: just because someone looks like you, doesn’t mean they won’t try to hurt you.
+It means: just because someone looks like you, they won’t stab you in the back.
 So even among apparent friends, we need to be on guard, watching each other’s back.”

 “I prefer watching someone’s front,” Lor snickered, sotto voce.